guybedford/proposal-export-star-default/README.md

 module.exports = require('./lib/package.js');
 ```

-where we know that the `index.js` module will then exactly match the internal module.
+where we know that the `index.js` module will exactly match the internal module.

 ### 3. Dynamic wrapping